 I am very sorry to announce that the ZNF project is now discontinued.
-After almost three years of development, me and the other project manager Graziano realised that it was unfeasible to continue the evolution and maintenance of the project.
+After almost three years of development, the other project manager Graziano and I realised that it was unfeasible to continue the evolution and maintenance of the project.

 Several combined reasons lead to this difficult choice.
 First of all, I got a position as software engineer in Norway, while Graziano started his own business in Italy.
 The design and implementation of ZNF were time consuming activities, and they could not be carried out in the ever decreasing spare time.
 Moreover, the project did not have any external financing.
 Despite the the handful of firms which based their business on ZNF, the project received only one donation of 7.75 USD in three years.
 However, the main reason why I decided to discontinue the project was another: I could not stand any more PHP.